Breathable

 Emotional design can make a breathing exercise feel supportive (and delightful) by embedding emotional feedback directly into shape, motion, and character.

-So I gave the breathing box a face.
+So, I gave the box a face.

 Just a lil' guy.